lelouch0204/political-bias-detection/proposal.md

 #### Overall Analysis

-The model demonstrates **moderate discriminatory ability** in predicting political bias,showing strong performance for certain categories (lean right recall, left precision).
+The model demonstrates **moderate discriminatory ability** in predicting political bias, showing strong performance for certain categories (lean right recall, left precision).
 Notably, the high recall but low precision for lean right suggests threshold calibration or class-specific re-weighting may help.
 The fine-tuned model has difficulty with right category reflects semantic similarity with lean right and potential dataset imbalance.
 The performance indicates that pre-trained transformers are capable of capturing ideological signals, but fine-grained classification remains challenging.

 Given the class imbalance and overlapping semantics, future improvements may include:
 - Label smoothing or focal loss